mmoroney01/mortgagehippo_code_challenge/README.md

 To log in, under headers put [key: authorization, value: Bearer #{token}] of GET /auth.
 These headers will be needed for any action that is forbidden to users without tokens.

-<h3>Creating a Coin</h3>
+<h3>Using Coins</h3>

-To create a coin, put a json coin object like
+To use coin routes, put json coin objects like

 {
   "coin":{